Timothy Kerr

 Sir Timothy Julian Kerr (born 15 February 1958), styled The Hon.
 Mr Justice Kerr, is a judge of the High Court of England and Wales.

-The son of Sir Michael Kerr, a German-born High Court judge, Kerr was educated at Westminster School and Magdalen College, Oxford.
+The son of Sir Michael Kerr, a German-born lord justice of appeal, Kerr was educated at Westminster School and Magdalen College, Oxford.
 He was called to the Bar at Gray’s Inn in 1983, becoming a Bencher in 2015.
 He was appointed Queen's Counsel in 2001, and a Recorder from 2008.
 He sat as part time chairman of employment tribunals from 2001 to 2006.
 He also sat on various sports tribunals.

 Kerr was appointed a Justice of the High Court (Queen's Bench Division) on 4 June 2015, on the retirement of Mr Justice Eder.
 He received the customary knighthood in November of that year.